BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/gh-pages.md

 # Creating a website for a repository using gh-pages

-Each repository can have a website associated with it using GitHubs gh-pages.
+Each repository can have a website associated with it using GitHub's [gh-pages](https://pages.github.com/).
 This allows for websites to easily be built using Markdown.
 The gh-pages website lives in a separate root branch of the repository.
 This can be setup via:

 ```
 $ git checkout --orphan gh-pages